-20.1.
-The recommended rates for ministers or assistant ministers who take occasional services are À
+20.1 The recommended rates for ministers or assistant ministers who take occasional services are -

 For one service 75

-For two or more services in a half day 95
+For two or more services in a half day 100

-For a whole day 145
+For a whole day 150

 - 20.2 This recommendation applies to assist in determining the remuneration to be paid by a parish to a minister or assistant minister, not licensed to that parish, who takes a service in a church in that parish.
-This recommendation does not condone fees commonly known as surplice fees. - 20.3 Where a minister or assistant minister is invited to take, or assist in, services in a church outside their parish any payment for the services of that minister or assistant minister should be made to the parish to which the minister or assistant minister is licensed or employed rather than to the minister or assistant minister himself or herself. - 20.4 If the total return journey of the minister or assistant minister taking the occasional service is not more that 75 kilometres a travelling allowance of 65 cents per kilometre should be paid.
-If further kilometres are travelled, the amount of the travelling allowance should be determined at a rate mutually agreed upon between the parish and the minister or assistant minister concerned. - 20.5 Meals should be provided where necessary. - 20.6 As pension benefits may be reduced according to other income received, the recommended rates are open to negotiation between the minister or assistant minister and the parish.
+This recommendation does not condone fees commonly known as surplice fees. - 20.3 Where a minister or assistant minister is invited to take, or assist in, services in a church outside their parish any payment for the services of that minister or assistant minister should be made to the parish to which the minister or assistant minister is licensed or employed rather than to the minister or assistant minister himself or herself.

+- 20.4 If the total return journey of the minister or assistant minister taking the occasional service is not more than 75 kilometres, a travelling allowance of 75 cents per kilometre should be paid.
+If further kilometres are travelled, the amount of the travelling allowance should be determined at a rate mutually agreed upon between the parish and the minister or assistant minister concerned. - 20.5 Consideration should be given to reimbursing tolls incurred and providing meals where necessary. - 20.6 As pension benefits may be reduced according to other income received, the recommended rates are open to negotiation between the minister or assistant minister and the parish.